Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Death Valley National Park

-A fall, spring, or winter visit to Death Valley is exquisite.
-Bring a sled to slide down the park’s dunes or lace up your hiking boots to climb the highest peak in the park, the 11,043-foot Telescope Peak.
+Bring a sled to slide down the park’s endless sand dunes, or lace up your hiking boots to climb the highest peak in the park, the 11,043-foot Telescope Peak.
+Don’t miss the pastel colored rocks of Artists Palette or the magical sunrise views at Zabriskie Point.

 Napa Valley